Annam (French protectorate): Education

+20th century

 In the year 1906, France enacted its first educational reform in French Indochina to expand their influence over the local populations.
-These reforms were aimed at controlling the spiritual lives of the people and limit the influence of the Confucian mandarins.
-The traditional mandarins were seen as a threat to French influence as they used Confucianism to promote Vietnamese nationalism.
+These reforms were aimed at controlling the spiritual lives of the people and limiting the influence of the Confucian mandarins.
+The traditional mandarins were seen as a threat to French influence, as they used Confucianism to promote Vietnamese nationalism.
 The 1906 reforms implemented French at every level.
 In the 1906 the basic subjects for boys were reading and writing, mathematics, history, geography, morality, and accounting, while the basic subjects for girls were reading and writing, mathematics, morality, hygiene, and housework.
 Vocational education was also established to train the indigenous population to work for French capitalists as skilled labourers.

-Because only a small number of schools were constructed across Vietnam access to these schools was extremely limited and as much as 95% of the Vietnamese population would remain illiterate during most of the period of French domination showing the inefficiency of the education system.
+Because only a small number of schools were constructed across Vietnam, access to these schools was extremely limited and as much as 95% of the Vietnamese population would remain illiterate during most of the period of French domination, showing the inefficiency of the education system.

-In the year 1917 clear educational guidelines were established for French Indochina and at the primary school and elementary school level Vietnamese classes were given with instructions written in Chữ Quốc Ngữ to replace Chinese characters.
+In the year 1917 clear educational guidelines were established for French Indochina, and at the primary school and elementary school level Vietnamese classes were given with instructions written in Chữ Quốc Ngữ to replace Chinese characters.
 The Quốc Ngữ alphabet was used to turn Vietnamese into "a vehicle used to transport French ideology and interests in Indochina".

-While apologists for the French colonial regime would claim that French rule led to vast improvements to Vietnamese education system.
-The official statistics that were compiled and kept by the French authorities in Indochina cast doubt on such assertions.
+While apologists for the French colonial regime would claim that French rule led to vast improvements to the Vietnamese education system, the official statistics that were compiled and kept by the French authorities in Indochina cast doubt on such assertions.

-In the year 1939 no more than 15% of all school-age children had received any amount of education while still 80% of the general Vietnamese populace remained illiterate.
-This was in contrast to pre-colonial times when the majority of the Vietnamese people were in possession of at least some degree of literacy.
+In the year 1939 no more than 15% of all school-age children had received any amount of education, while 80% of the general Vietnamese populace still remained illiterate.
+This was in contrast to pre-colonial times when the majority of the Vietnamese people were at least partly literate.